RahulChandrasekaran/Heart-Disease-Prediction-using-SVM/README.md

 **Step 10: Hyperparameter Tuning**

-- Optimize the SVM model's hyperparameters (Gamma, C and kernel parameters) using techniques like grid search or random search to improve model performance.
+- Optimize the SVM model's hyperparameters (Gamma, C, and kernel parameters) using techniques like grid search or random search to improve model performance.

 **Step 11: Interpretation of Results**